api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 > ![Making the Request](src/s9.png)

-The funds from the `sponsorWallet` have been transferred to the Requester contract.
-Click on `withdrawFromContract()` to withdraw the funds from the Requester contract to your address.
+The funds from the `sponsorWallet` have been transferred to the owner.

 <FlexEndTag/>